 He serves as director of pediatric heart surgery and professor in the division of pediatric and congenital heart surgery at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
 Before joining the Children’s Heart Center at Children’s Memorial Hermann Hospital, Dr. Dodge-Khatami was director of neonatal cardiac surgery at the University of Mississippi Medical Center.
 He has served as Professor of Surgery at the University of Mississippi and the University of Hamburg (Germany) since 2012.

 Dr. Dodge-Khatami has published extensively on topics related to cardiovascular conditions, treatments and surgery for both children and adults.
-He serves on the editorial boards of Pediatric Cardiology, Translational Pediatrics and The Journal of Tehran University Heart Center and is a reviewer for several other professional journals.
+He serves on the editorial boards of The World Journal of Pediatric & Congenital Heart Surgery, Pediatric Cardiology and Translational Pediatrics and is a reviewer for several other professional journals.
 He has also been invited to participate in symposia and grand rounds in the United States, Europe and the Middle East.

 Dr. Dodge-Khatami’s professional memberships include the American Association for Thoracic Surgery, Congenital Heart Surgeons’ Society, European Association for Cardio-Thoracic Surgery, Society of Thoracic Surgeons, Southern Thoracic Surgery Association and World Society for Congenital and Pediatric Heart Surgery.